OSHER Online Fall 2026

 Osher Online is a complement to OLLI programs offered by the Osher National Resource Center.
 The National Resource Center for Osher Institutes (Osher NRC) is a non-governing center of excellence, hosted by Northwestern University, benefiting older adults, through the national network of 124 Osher Lifelong Learning Institutes (OLLIs).

-This summer, OSHER ONLINE is offering a set of fully online courses for your enjoyment.
+This fall, OSHER ONLINE is offering a set of fully online courses for your enjoyment.
 These courses- give you access to instructors from other locations in our country

 - are six weeks long and focus on diverse topics of interests